"To get a mortgage, you have to prove that your income is reliable and sufficient enough to pay for your new mortgage as well as your existing debts"

 Pension & Disability Incomes - Guaranteed pension and permanent disability incomes are usually acceptable sources of income.

-Alimony & Child Support - If you are receiving regular alimony or support payments per a court order or enforceable (written and signed) separation agreement or divorce decree, those payments can contribute up to 1/3rd of your total income mix.
-Canada Child Benefits are less and less acceptable as income sources for most traditional lenders these days.
+Alimony & Child Support - If you are receiving regular alimony or support payments per a court order or enforceable (written and signed) separation agreement or divorce decree, those payments can contribute up to approximately 1/3rd of your total income mix (varies by lender).
+Canada Child Benefits are acceptable as income for most traditional lenders these days for kids under 15.

 Other Income - any other income that is legal, documented, and considered permanent/ likely to continue can be considered.
 See this article for further discussion.